oslovegetarfestival/futurefoods/README.md

-# Future foods
+# Future Foods

-Website and CMS for Future foods.
+Website and CMS for Future Foods.

 ## Explore